Uptight (Everything's Alright)

 "Uptight (Everything's Alright)" is a song recorded by American singer-songwriter Stevie Wonder for the Tamla (Motown) label.
-One of his most popular early singles, "Uptight (Everything's Alright)" was the first hit single Wonder co-wrote.
+One of his most popular early singles, "Uptight (Everything's Alright)" was the first hit single that Wonder himself co-wrote.

 A notable success, "Uptight (Everything's Alright)" peaked at number three on the US Billboard Pop Singles chart in early 1966, at the same time reaching the top of the Billboard R&B Singles chart for five weeks.
 Billboard ranked it as the 59th biggest American hit of 1966.
 An accompanying album, Up-Tight (1966), was rushed into production to capitalize on the single's success.
 It also garnered Wonder his first two career Grammy Award nominations for Best R&B Song and Best R&B Performance.